dspringuel-va/blog-posts/solid-principles/README.md

 >*Classes/Modules should be open for extension, but closed for modification*

-Two parts are defined in this principle
+Two parts are defined in this principle:

 1. Open for extension: As new requirements come into play, class behaviors should be easy to extend and change.
 It also mean that the class isn't rigid (following definition in the overview section)
 1. Closed for modification: In a perfect architecture, extending a class to add a behavior shouldn't trigger any change in the base class or module.